 Answer: "His Majesty's Government have repeatedly made it clear that, so long as a mandatory regime is maintained, they must retain undivided control over the whole of Palestine.
 For this reason, it is not possible for my Government to comply with the recommendation concerning the evacuation of a Jewish port and hinterland, so long as the Mandate continues."

-In addition to the above quoted formal answer to this question, Sir Alexander Cadogan also informed the Committee that:
+In addition to the above-quoted formal answer to this question, Sir Alexander Cadogan also informed the committee that:

 "His Majesty's Government in the United Kingdom have given the most careful consideration to the possibility of implementing this part of the Assembly's resolution.
-They felt compelled to reach their decision that they cannot fulfil the Assembly's recommendation, first, because its fulfilment would be contrary to their conclusion that it is im ossible for them to lay down the Mandate piecemeal; secondly, because the opening of a Jewish seaport to the introduction of unlimited numbers of Jewish immigrants and possibly to the unregulated importation of arms, would undoubtedly produce a most serious deterioration of the security situation in Falestine with incalculable effects upon the maintenance of the Mandatory administration, the preparations for o transport of the contract of the withdrawal of the British element in the administrative machine, and the evacuation of British troops and stores which is already proceeding."
+They felt compelled to reach their decision that they cannot fulfil the Assembly's recommendation, first, because its fulfillment would be contrary to their conclusion that it is impossible for them to lay down the Mandate piecemeal; secondly, because the opening of a Jewish seaport to the introduction of unlimited numbers of Jewish immigrants and possibly to the unregulated importation of arms, would undoubtedly produce a most serious deterioration of the security situation in Palestine with incalculable effects upon the maintenance of the Mandatory administration, the preparations for the withdrawal of the British element in the administrative machine, and the evacuation of British troops and stores which is already proceeding."

-- (iii) Question: "Would ships carrying unauthorized Jewish immigrants be prevented from going to Tel-Aviv and landing there in the period between 1 February 1948 and the termination of the Mandate?" - (iv) Question: "Does the Mandatory Power instead to transfer all Jewish immigrants presently detained in Cyprus to Palestine?
-If so, when and under what conditions?
+(iii) Ouestion: "Would ships carrying unauthorized Jewish immigrants be prevented from going to Tel-Aviv and landing there in the period between 1 February 1948 and the termination of the Mandate?"